damerell/prboomX/README.md

-# JadingTsunami's PrBoom+UM Fork
+# PrBoomX

+*JadingTsunami's PrBoom-Plus Fork*

-This is my own personal fork of PrBoom+UM.
-It contains stuff I like and you may or may not.
+This is my own personal fork of PrBoom-Plus.
+It contains quality-of-play upgrades that I like and you may or may not.

 * Drop-down console (default key bind: `~`)
     * 16-command history, use up/down arrows